Squeaking Brakes: What to Do?

 There may be a point when you’re driving around Lowell, Dracut, or Tewksbury and begin to hear your brakes squeaking.
 If this happens, what should you do?

 Most of the time, the noise is completely normal.
-We’ll explain when that is and when the noise indicates a bigger issue.
+We’ll explain when these noises are a normal occurrence and when the noise indicates a bigger issue.
 Learn all about squeaking brakes below, and contact us at Ira Toyota of Tewksbury if you have any questions.

 Reasons Your Brakes Are Squeaking